octopusx/octopusx.github.io/blog_posts/bluewind.md

 [Complete list of commands I use can be seen in the bluewind repo.](https://github.com/octopusx/bluewind/blob/main/headwind/__init__.py)

-TODO: Talk about the ble library we use to read characteristics
-TODO: Talk about how we realised that normal (Laptop/Desktop) BT modules don't have LE, so we had to use a raspberry pi

 The beginning of my journey with python and BLE started with doing research on existing libraries and implementations of the BLE stack, where I have discovered the following resources:
 - https://github.com/pybluez/pybluez
 - https://github.com/ukBaz/BLE_GATT